POLYCYCTIC KIDNEY DISEASE DIET

 Iron

-With PKD we can develop a shortage of iron in our blood either from red blood cells being destroyed or a decrease in erythropoiten, a hormone that stimulates new red blood cell formation.
+With PKD we can develop a shortage of iron in our blood either from red blood cells being destroyed or a decrease in erythropoietin, a hormone that stimulates new red blood cell formation.
 It is good to get a B12 level also necessary for iron carrying capacity of our red blood cells.

 Hemoglobin and hematocrit (Hgb and Hct)